Skreamzz/Ishwikiclone/Install-&-Activate-Alternate-Filesystems.md

 ----

-**Note:** Most filesystem don't work yet and it is because /bin/login or /sbin/init encountered a fatal error.
-In addition,some filesystem will never work in iSH because they don't have /sbin/init.
-Those filesystem needs to be patched.
+**Note:** Most filesystems don't work yet because /bin/login or /sbin/init encounters a fatal error.
+In addition, some filesystems will never work in iSH because they don't have /sbin/init.
+These types of filesystems need to be patched before they can work in iSH.